OxygenLu/PDD/README.md

-# PDD-df
+## (CVPR'26)PDD: Manifold-Prior Diverse Distillation for Medical Anomaly Detection
-(CVPR'26)PDD: Manifold-Prior Diverse Distillation for Medical Anomaly Detection
+The code will be released soon!!!🔥